Waste Disposal Equipment Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-The Global Waste Disposal Equipment Market size reached USD 4.46 billion in 2025 and is forecast to expand to USD 5.55 billion by 2030, reflecting a steady 5.38% CAGR between 2025 and 2030.
+The Global Waste Disposal Equipment Market size is estimated at USD 4.46 billion in 2025, and is expected to reach USD 5.55 billion by 2030, at a CAGR of greater than 5.38% during the forecast period (2025-2030).
 Demand resilience stems from rising waste volumes, stricter environmental rules, and continuous upgrades in collection, sorting, and processing technology.
 The Asia-Pacific region, holding the largest 47% revenue share, benefits from rapid urban growth and industrial expansion, while the Middle East and Africa post the fastest 7.2% CAGR as infrastructure spending and public environmental awareness accelerate equipment purchases.
 Waste recycling equipment currently leads with a 36% share of the Global waste disposal equipment market, although AI-enabled sorting systems are reshaping competitive dynamics.
 Manufacturers are adding electrified drivetrains and smart controls across product lines, and municipal buyers, now 45.1% of all end users, are prioritizing systems that facilitate source segregation and circular economy goals.

 Key Report Takeaways